Calculated state-of-the art results for solvation and ionization energies of thousands of organic molecules relevant to battery design: SolQuest dataset details

 \subsection{Solvation free energy calculations}

-To keep the computational costs of creating such a dataset feasible, we turned our attention to continuum construction models,\cite{levine2014quantum} in particular the COnductor-like Screening MOdel\cite{cosmo} (COSMO) family of solvation methods, which combined with the COSMOtherm\cite{therm} workflow only require a molecule's SMILES for the calculation.
+To keep the computational costs of creating such an extensive dataset feasible, we turned our attention to continuum solvation models \cite{Tomasi_Cammi:2005}, in particular the COnductor-like Screening MOdel \cite{cosmo} (COSMO) family of solvation methods, which combined with the COSMOtherm \cite{therm} workflow only require a molecule's SMILES for the calculation.
 COSMO-RS creates a solvation cavity around the solute and models solvent polarization using surface charges.
-These charges are derived from the solute's electron density, which results from \textit{ab initio} calculations in the solvent.
+These charges are derived from the solute's electron density, which is obtained from \textit{ab initio} calculations in the solvent.
 Additionally, COSMO-RS provides insights into hydrogen bonding through charge distribution, treating the solvent as a uniform dielectric medium.
-The total solvation energy is evaluated based on all interactions between surface segments of solvated molecules, incorporating the likelihood of their contact, but instead of sampling individual molecule arrangements, it uses thermodynamic averages for the segments, leading to a self-consistent equation for the chemical potential.\cite{cosmo2} By incorporating corrections for more realistic solvation simulations, COSMO-RS can model the effects of hydrogen bonds.\cite{KLAMT200043} These corrections include fictitious van der Waals interactions, which are proportional to the solute's cavity surface area, addressing the main limitations of the solvent continuum assumption.
+The total solvation free energy is evaluated based on all interactions between surface segments of solvated molecules, incorporating the likelihood of their contact, but instead of sampling individual molecule arrangements, it uses thermodynamic averages for the segments, leading to a self-consistent equation for the chemical potential \cite{cosmo2}.
+By incorporating corrections for more realistic solvation simulations, COSMO-RS can model the effects of hydrogen bonds \cite{KLAMT200043}.
+These corrections include fictitious van der Waals interactions, which are proportional to the solute's cavity surface area, addressing the main limitations of the solvent continuum assumption.

-Free energies of solvation for various common solvents (referenced in Table~\ref{tab:available_solvents}) are calculated using the Conductor-like Screening Model for Real Solvents (COSMO)\cite{doi:10.1021/ar800187p, KLAMT200043}.
-The calculations are processed using COSMOtherm\cite{therm}, which utilizes results from prior density functional theory calculations conducted with Turbomole\cite{TURBOMOLE}.
-These calculations employ the B-P86 functional\cite{bp86,assesment} and the def2-TZVPD basis set\cite{doi:10.1021/acs.jcim.9b00659, bp86,PhysRevB.33.8822, basisset}.
-To ensure a comprehensive dataset, we use COSMOconf \cite{COSMOconf_software} for conformer generation.
+In the COSMOtherm workflow we utilized results from density functional theory calculations conducted with Turbomole \cite{TURBOMOLE}.
+These calculations employed the B-P86 functional \cite{bp86,assesment} and the def2-TZVPD basis set \cite{metz2000a,Peterson_Dolg:2003, Weigend_Ahlrichs:2005,rappoport2010a}.
+To ensure a comprehensive dataset, we used COSMOconf \cite{COSMOconf_software} for conformer generation.
 This tool features predefined procedures specifically designed to produce the most relevant conformers for COSMO-RS applications, beginning with force field-based generation, followed by clustering and diversity-based selection.